-Few days ago most awaited PHP version 7.0 has been released. which has many number of changes and improvements than over version 5.X.
-This article will help you to install PHP 7 Apache 2.4 and MySQL 5.6 on CentOS / RHEL 7.1 & 6.7 operating systems.
-This tutorial has been tested with CentOS 7.1, so all the services command are used with systemctl, For CentOS 6 users change all systemctl command correspondence service command.
+The PHP team has released upgrade version 7.2.
+Which has a number of changes and improvements than over version 5.X.
+This article will help you to install PHP 7 Apache 2.4 and MySQL 5.6 on CentOS/RHEL 7 & 6 operating systems.
+This tutorial has been tested with CentOS 7.4, so all the services command are used with systemctl.
+The CentOS 6 users change all systemctl command correspondence service command.

 CentOS / RHEL 7